Taleeb Noormohamed: 2021 federal election

 During an interview on election eve, Noormohamed answered "No" to the question of whether he would continue the practice of real estate speculation if he won the seat.

 Disclosure summary 2022

-In August of 2022, Noormohamed's disclosures indicated ownership of shares in a wide variety of companies, as well as multiple rental properties.
+In August 2022, Noormohamed's disclosures indicated ownership of shares in a wide variety of companies, as well as multiple rental properties.

 In Parliament

 Noormohamed is the first Muslim MP to be elected in British Columbia.

+In 2023 he was appointed Parliamentary Secretary to the Minister of Canadian Heritage.

 Noormohamed is a member of the Standing Committee on Public Safety and National Security (SECU) and the Standing Joint Committee for the Scrutiny of Regulations (REGS).
-He is also chair of the Liberal's Pacific Caucus.
+Shortly after his election he was elected chair of the Federal Liberal Pacific Caucus, composed of Liberal MPs from British Columbia.

+2025 Federal Election

+Taleeb Noormohamed was re-elected to the House of Commons in the 2025 Election.
+He was named Parliamentary Secretary for Artificial Intelligence and Digital Innovation by Prime Minister Mark Carney.